Subhasmita1206/UKPostCodeVal/README.md

 Programs used for this part are :-

-  1) BulkValidation - takes input file import_data.csv, validates the post code for each row by calling the validate method
+  1) BulkValidation - takes input file import_data.csv, validates the postcode for eachrow
   2) PostCodeVal - takes the post code and validates against the various regex patterns and returns the validation message

 Please update the below two variables in the BulkValidation program to specify the correct folder parth for the i/p and o/p files before running the bulkvalidation process.

   1) final String csvInput = "C:/Users/user/../import_data.csv";
   2) final String csvOutput = "C:/Users/user/../failed_validation.csv";

 A file named, `failed_validation.csv` with the same columns as above is produced with the failed validations.